luanpotter/shattered-wilds/docs/arcane.md

 #### Confuse Mind [Special Attack]

 The Caster tries to mentally confuse a sentient Being's mind (within 1m), causing them to become Distracted unless they resist with a Tenacity Check.
-Shifts can be used to cause FP damage.
+Shifts can be used to cause [[Resource_Focus_Point | FP]] damage.
 **Spell DC**: 15 (Base DC).

 #### Erode Will [Special Attack]

-The Caster tries to mentally tax a sentient Being's willpower (within 1m), causing them to lose 1SP unless they resist with a Resolve Check.
+The Caster tries to mentally tax a sentient Being's willpower (within 1m), causing them to lose 1[[Resource_Spirit_Point | SP]] unless they resist with a Resolve Check.
 **Spell DC**: 18 (15 [Base DC] + 3 [Potency: Greater Intensity]).

 #### Ensnare [Special Attack]